kiralong/manacus_hz_movement_ms/README.md

 5. `parental_allele_frequency_diff.py`: Python script to calculate allele frequency differences between parental species in two populations and add to `HZAR` output file.
 6. `stats_cline_centers.R`: R script to filter `HZAR` output by parental allele frequency differences and/or credibility interval and calculate summary stats of the data.

+For a more tutorialized version of a `HZAR` analysis, see the following repository: <https://github.com/kiralong/HZAR_pipeline>

 ## Geographic cline analysis (phenotype data)

 1. `hzar_morphological.R`: R script to run a geographic cline analysis with `HZAR` on morphological data inputs.
 Runs 1 traits at a time.